AninditaBasu/AninditaBasu/docs/ui_kindle.md

 ### Improvements

--  Less clutter: Actions not relevant to reading are removed from menu and pushed under the Home icon</li>
+-  Less clutter: Actions not relevant to reading are removed from menu and pushed under the Home icon
--  Fewer taps: Easy to access bookmarks, notes, highlights, and do other common reader actions when a book page is open and is being read</li>
+-  Fewer taps: Easy to access bookmarks, notes, highlights, and do other common reader actions when a book page is open and is being read